johanokl/ProceduralTextureMaker/README.md

 It's easy to extend the application by adding new generators, especially ones written in Javacript as those are loaded dynamically from external files.

 ### Javascript
+One example Javascript texture generator is included in the directory _JavascriptTextureGenerators_.
 The external Javascript texture generators are parsed and run using the QtScript engine.
-As the QtScript module is listed as deprecated and not installed by default by the Qt installer there is also support for running the scripts with the QJSEngine class.
+As the QtScript module is listed as deprecated and not installed by default by the Qt installer there is also support for running the scripts with the newer QJSEngine class.
-However QJSEngine is not enabled by default as there were some strange unresolved bugs related to QJSEngine's memory management encountered during development.
-It's easy though to change which engine should be used by adding or removing a `#define USE_QJSENGINE` in _generators/javascript.cpp_.
+QScriptEngine and not QJSEngine is still enabled by default as there were some strange unresolved bugs related to QJSEngine version 5.10's memory management encountered during development.
-One example Javascript texture generator is included in the directory _JavascriptTextureGenerators_.
+Changing which engine that should be used is done by adding or removing `DEFINES += "USE_QJSENGINE"` in _ProceduralTextureMaker.pro_.

 ### How to build
 Install and configure Qt 5.10, available at http://www.qt.io/qt5-10.